-Wesley Wade is earning two baccalaureates of science in Economics and Political Science, with minors in History, Mathematics, and Computer science.
+Wesley Wade is earning two baccalaureate of science degrees; one in Economics and Political Science, with minors in History, Mathematics, and Computer Science.
 He will graduate in June of 2016, magna cum laude.

 Wesley Wade's interests include advancements in artificial intelligence and its applications, game theory, information theory, and modeling human behavior and thought.
 He is a recipient of the Southern Oregon University Presidential Scholarship and a Southern Oregon University Ronald E. McNair Post-Baccalaureate Achievement Program Scholar.
 In Fall of 2014, Wesley was an intern in the Washington DC office of Oregon Senator Ron Wyden.
-For a presentation on game theory and his coursework in international economics, Wesley was selected as an outstanding student of economics at Southern Oregon University for the 2013-14 academic year.
+For a presentation on game theory and his coursework in international economics, Wesley was selected as an Outstanding Student of Economics at Southern Oregon University for the 2013-2014 academic year.
 In Summer of 2014, Wesley presented a brief summary of artificial intelligence methodology in political science, a video recording of which may be found below.

 In his free time, Wesley enjoys reading and writing science fiction, building and improving his computer, and playing bebop guitar.
 Following completion of his undergraduate studies, Wesley looks forward to continuing the research and scholarship he has begun at Southern Oregon University in a masters or doctoral program with foci on artificial intelligence and machine learning.
-Following earning his doctoral education, Wesley Wade hopes to teach Computer Science at an American University, continue his research, pass on the opportunities he has been granted to others, and hopefully get other young misguided social scientists to read Gödel, Escher, and Bach.
+After completing his doctoral education, Wesley Wade hopes to teach Computer Science at an American university, continue his research, pass on the opportunities he has been granted to others, and hopefully get other young misguided social scientists to read Gödel, Escher, and Bach.

 Geography of East and Southeast Asia

 McNair Faculty Mentor: Dr. William Hughes, Associate Professor of Political Science